vladcalin/gemstone/docs/classes/gemstone.rst

     .. autoattribute:: gemstone.MicroService.port
         :annotation: = an integer representing the port to bind.
 Defaults to 8000

+    .. autoattribute:: gemstone.MicroService.endpoint
+        :annotation: = an string that says the url path where the service endpoint will be located.
+                    Defaults to "/api"

+    .. autoattribute:: gemstone.MicroService.accessible_at
+        :annotation: = a full-url that specifies where the service can be accessible.
+Should be defined by the user when the microservice is not directly accessible because it runs behind a load balancer or reverse proxy.
+Defaults to http://{host}:{port}{endpoint}

     .. autoattribute:: gemstone.MicroService.max_parallel_blocking_tasks
         :annotation: = an integer representing how many parallel tasks can be executed in parallel.
 Defaults to os.cpu_count()